 What happens during an amylase test?

 For an amylase urine test, you will need to give a urine sample for the test.
-A health care professional may give you a cleansing wipe, a small container, and instructions for how to use the “clean catch” method to collect your urine sample.
-It’s important to follow these instructions so that germs from your skin don’t get into the sample:
+A healthcare professional may give you a cleansing wipe, a small container, and instructions on how to use the “clean catch” method to collect your urine sample.
+It’s important to follow these instructions so that germs from your skin don’t get into the sample Serum Amylase:

 If you have hemorrhoids that bleed or are having your menstrual period, tell your provider before your test.